ozay-group/kinova-arm/scripts/camera_calibration/readme.md

     “For Intel RealSense D435 camera, its two infrared streams have no distortion.
 Therefore, this specific function doesn't not necessarily need to be used.”

-**Below steps can be performed repeatedly using: camera_calibration_multi_pose_beta.py**

-**This script loops through these steps for a number of different poses and takes average of them**
+**The script camera_calibration_multi_pose_beta.py loops through steps 3-8 for a number of different poses and takes average of them**

-3. Move the arm to the position where AprilTag can be seen by the camera
+3. Move the arm to a position where AprilTag can be seen by the camera
 4. Detect the AprilTag pose within the captured frames from camera
 5. Average out the **AprilTag pose in Camera frame**
 6. Use forward kinematics to compute the **End Effector pose in Base frame**